-We all need support after a major disaster or loss, but it can be much harder on you when you're a young person who hasn't experienced a major disaster before and can't articulate your fears or concerns.
-Instead, these concerns manifest as sleep difficulties, nightmares, being hyper-alert for signs of danger, or by displaying behaviour often expected of younger children, in addition to the anxiety, irritability, and sadness usually displayed by adults.
+We all need support after a major disaster or loss, but it can be much harder when you're a child who hasn't experienced a major disaster before and can't articulate your fears or concerns.
+Instead, these concerns manifest as sleep difficulties, nightmares, being hyper-alert for signs of danger, or by displaying behaviour often expected of a younger child (like an older child throwing tantrums), in addition to the anxiety, irritability, and sadness usually displayed by adults.

-For parents going through a natural disaster with their kids for the first time, the experience can be an additional source of worry.
+For parents going through a natural disaster with their kids, the experience can be an additional source of worry.
 The urge to protect your kids is strong, and there's a natural desire to protect them from the emotional aftermath just as much as the physical effects.

 So if you're a parent going through a disaster with your kids for the first time, what is it that you should do?
 Here are four things worth keeping in mind, when it comes to building up your kid's emotional resilience after a natural disaster has occurred.

 Hard as it may be, you need to think of your own mental health in the aftermath of a disaster like the oxygen masks on an airplane.
 Just as it’s best to make sure your own mask is secure before helping someone else, you want to make sure you're managing your own feelings of fear and frustration before you can help your young person respond.